 When a person is found guilty of marijuana possession, whether the crime is considered a misdemeanor or a felony depends on the quantity found.
 If someone is discovered to have under 20 grams of marijuana, the crime is a misdemeanor.
-This means that he or she will have one year in jail and a fine of about $1000.
-If more than 20 grams are found, however, the crime is a felony, and the person will probably receive 5 years in prison.
+This means that he or she will face up to one year in jail and a fine of about $1000.
+If more than 20 grams are found, however, the crime is a felony, and the person could receive up to 5 years in prison.
 This 20-gram cutoff was set because it is a large enough amount that if a person has it, lawmakers assume that he or she is probably a dealer rather than a regular user.
 This is not always the case; sometimes marijuana users buy in bulk.
 Nevertheless, possessing over twenty grams of marijuana is always a felony.

-If a person is found in possession of other drugs without a prescription or the proper authority, regardless of the amount, Florida law states that this is an automatic felony.
+If a person is found in possession of other drugs without a prescription or the proper authority, regardless of the amount, Florida law states that this is a felony.

-Contact an attorney at The Defense Group online or call us at 407-831-1956 to arrange a free consultation.
+If you or a loved one is arrested for any drug offense, Contact an attorney at The Defense Group online or call us at 407 743 8430 or 407-250-9557 to arrange a FREE CONSULTATION.
 We are available 24 hours a day in case of emergency, and if necessary, we are easily able to make appointments for nights or weekends.

 CALL US NOW!